Who is Angelo Bruno?

 Angelo Bruno had a genuine concern for others and a deep religious faith.
 (He was an active member of St. Francis Xavier Catholic Church.)
 During his lifetime, he shared his good fortune to improve the quality of life for others.
 For example, he (with his brothers) made possible the establishment of the Neuroscience Intensive Care Unit at UAB Medical Center in Birmingham.

 And in 1991, Angelo, his wife Ann, and their 5 children gave $4 million dollars to The University of Alabama to help fund a new business library and computer center on the campus at Tuscaloosa.
-The gift was at that time the largest gift that the University had ever received from a living donor and was the lead gift in a $40 million campaign for improvement of the Culverhouse College of Commerce and Business Administration and its facilities at the Capstone.
+The gift was at that time the largest gift that the University had ever received from a living donor and was the lead gift in a $40 million campaign for improvement of the Culverhouse College of Business Administration and its facilities at the Capstone.

 UA’s President, Dr. Roger Sayers said about the generous contribution, “It is fitting that one of the most successful, ‘home-grown’ business enterprises in the state … and the state’s oldest and most comprehensive business school … should join in addressing the needs of Alabama’s business leaders of tomorrow.”